 In Tony Gaddis’s trademark approachable, step-by-step presentation, Starting Out with C++: From Control Structures through Objects, control structures, functions, arrays, and pointers are covered before objects and classes.
 His publications assist beginning students in grasping the critical information required to become skilled programmers on a basic level.
 Gaddis encourages students to learn both programming skills and the C++ programming language by providing all of the information they need to comprehend the “how” and “why”–while never losing sight of the fact that most novices struggle with this topic.
 His method is steady and approachable, ensuring that students grasp the reasoning behind creating high-quality systems.
 Every chapter includes clear and easy-to-read code listings, brief and useful real-world examples, and a plethora of exercises, as with other Gaddis texts.

-This edition of book will assist you to quickly learn and grasp the programming language in modern ways with highly effective ways.
+This edition of the book will assist you to quickly learn and grasp the programming language in modern ways with highly effective ways.
 It has been fully updated and recast for the newly released C++11 standard.
 The authors demonstrate how to develop efficient, legible, and powerful code using both the core language and its standard library.
-This fifth edition starts with introduction to the standard libraries, to help you start making and writing codes and programs.
+This fifth edition starts with an introduction to the standard libraries, to help you start making and writing codes and programs.
 Many of the examples in the book have been updated to incorporate the new language capabilities and illustrate how to make the most of them.
 This book is an excellent resource for experienced programmers, particularly those interested in learning about C++11 advancements.

 This book will help you have all the abilities you need to start programming in C++ in just one hour per day.
 You’ll quickly learn the basics with this comprehensive introduction before moving on to more sophisticated features and concepts.
-This book examines the language from a practical standpoint, assisting you in learning how to utilise C ++ to construct C ++ applications that are faster, simpler, and more efficient..
+This book examines the language from a practical standpoint, assisting you in learning how to utilize C ++ to construct C ++ applications that are faster, simpler, and more efficient..
 It has been completely revised for the C++14 standard, with a preview of C++17.
 This book will teach you the basics of C ++ and object-oriented programming, and understand how C ++ functions such as lambda expressions, displacement constructors, and assignment operators can help you write compact and efficient code.
 It will also help you learn the Standard Template Library, which includes containers and algorithms used in most real-world C++ applications.

 The 5th edition of C++ Programming in Easy Steps teaches you how to program in the powerful C++ language.
 This guide includes complete examples with colorized source code that demonstrate each feature.
 This book starts by showing you how to set up a free C++ compiler so you can rapidly start writing your executable programs by following the examples in the book.
 It covers all of the fundamentals of the C++ programming language before going on to examples of Object-Oriented Programming (OOP).
 The book ends with an example of how to utilize your newfound knowledge to construct programs graphically using a current C++ Integrated Development Environment (IDE), such as Microsoft’s Visual Studio Community Edition.
 The easy-to-follow approach of C++ Programming will appeal to everyone who wishes to start programming in C++.